 I actually picked my son up from school early for an appointment and skipped down the school drive, something I’ve wanted to do for a while, the fun and the laughter was brilliant.

-Reality is, we have freedom, if it’s not harming another, what’s wrong with someone laughing and skipping around the supermarket, or down the school drive, it’s a great feel-good power play for yourselves and so simple, so whatever your thing is, don’t worry so long as it’s harming no one.
-You’re happy, that’s all that matters.
+The reality is, we have freedom.
+If it’s not harming another, what’s wrong with someone laughing and skipping around the supermarket or down the school drive?
+It’s a great feel-good power play for yourselves and so simple, so whatever your thing is, don’t worry so long as it’s harming no one.
+You’re happy.
+That’s all that matters.

 Meditation can do for the mind what the gym does for the body.
 If you don’t already give it a try, it’s all about finding exactly what works for you.

 Take time out to rest, relax and recover, even if it’s just catching five minutes here or there.

 Connecting with others.
 In-person is the best method.
 Yet even if your only way to do that is via social media.
 Connecting with others can recharge your internal battery.